-PW-CF6 and the Pricing Document

-2.3.1 Resolution of inconsistencies under PW-CF2 and PW-CF4

-For the purpose of resolution of inconsistencies in PW-CF2 and PW-CF4, the Works Requirements shall take precedence over the Pricing Document.
+Part 2 Section 2.3 Section 2.4 Contract Forms and the Pricing Document PW-CF2 and PW-CF4 and the Pricing Document, continued PW-CF6 and the Pricing Document 2.3.1 Resolution of inconsistencies under PW-CF2 and PW-CF4 For the purpose of resolution of inconsistencies in PW-CF2 and PW-CF4, the Works Requirements shall take precedence over the Pricing Document.
 Where inconsistencies are found to exist between the Pricing Document and the Works Requirements, the Works Requirements shall prevail without any consequent adjustment to the Contract Sum.
-Where inconsistencies are found to exist between the documents in the Contract, the documents take the precedence in the order set out in clause 1.3 of the Conditions of Contract

-The Short Public Works Contract (PW-CF6) caters for reasonably straightforward projects where it would be unusual to prepare a Bill of Quantities to an approved method of measurement.
+Where inconsistencies are found to exist between the documents in the Contract, the documents take the precedence in the order set out in clause 1.3 of the Conditions of Contract 2.4 PW-CF6 and the Pricing Document The Short Public Works Contract (PW-CF6) caters for reasonably straightforward projects where it would be unusual to prepare a Bill of Quantities to an approved method of measurement.
 There is no specific requirement in PW-CF6 for the inclusion of a Pricing Document, however a document with the same or a similar function could be included as one of the contract documents specified under clause 1.3 of the Schedule.
 The words 'using rates and prices in this Contract' in clause 4.5 creates the expectation that such a document will be included among the contract documents.
 The format and content of this Pricing Document is at the discretion of the Employer but because of variety of different documents that may fulfil that role the risk is not retained by the Employer.

-Note: If the Employer wishes to retain the risk of quantities by production of a Bill of Quantities to an approved method of measurement then PW-CF6 should not be used and the Employer should elect to use either PW-CF1, PW-CF3 or PW-CF5

-2.4.1 Resolution of inconsistencies under PW-CF6

-If there is a Pricing Document in the Contract and there is a discrepancy between the Pricing Document and other documents in the Contract, the other documents prevail and there is no adjustment to the Contract Sum.
+Note: If the Employer wishes to retain the risk of quantities by production of a Bill of Quantities to an approved method of measurement then PW-CF6 should not be used and the Employer should elect to use either PW-CF1, PW-CF3 or PW-CF5 2.4.1 Resolution of inconsistencies under PW-CF6 If there is a Pricing Document in the Contract and there is a discrepancy between the Pricing Document and other documents in the Contract, the other documents prevail and there is no adjustment to the Contract Sum.